I write this blog, and I also share social and relationship solutions on my Spectrum Solutions blog for Psychology Today.

 I am constantly reading and curating the best research and articles I can find to help you improve your social and relationship skills.

-Join me on your journey to improved relating skills by joining the Thriving with Aspergers community!
+Join me on your journey to improved relating skills by grabbing my free weekly newsletter and joining the Thriving with Aspergers community!

 AS & Noise Sensitivity

 Learn about autism and noise sensitivity, along with 1000+ Thrive with Aspergers/Autism readers.